Wichosu/Wichosu/README.md

 I'm Luis Eduardo Calderón Miranda also known as **Wicho**.
 I'm a developer and currently studying web technologies.

-I don't have a job yet, in the sense of getting some sort of income, but I contribue in some projects, the one with most of my contributions is a game writen on C# that is still on development.
+I don't have a job yet, in the sense of getting some sort of income, but I contribute in some projects, the one with most of my contributions is a game writen on C# that is still on development.

 Technologies I work with: